-Of course, two "experiments" cannot adequately explain the complex dynamic of temperature inside the WSM, and they don't take into account different types and quantities of meat or water pan variations like water, sand, or an empty pan.
+Of course, two "experiments" cannot adequately explain the complex temperature dynamic inside the WSM, and they don't take into account different types and quantities of meat or water pan variations like using water or an empty pan.
 Obviously, further tests are warranted.

 To continue this effort, I conducted a series of cooks to measure cooker temperatures using an empty water pan, a water-filled pan, and a sand-filled pan.
 The test method and results are described below.
 As I conduct more tests, I'll post the results here.

 Click on any of the pictures for a larger image.

 In September and October 2003, I conducted three temperature "experiments" to test water pan variations in the WSM.

 Each session consisted of cooking 2 whole chickens.
 All chickens were fresh fryers weighing 3-1/2 to 3-3/4 pounds each (Photo 1).
 Each chicken was butterflied and cut in half.